machinezone/cobra/README.md

 2 tools come with this package, as subcommands of rcc.

-* analyze-keyspace / will turn on redis keyspace notifications and tell you what your _hot_ keys are.
+* keyspace / will turn on redis keyspace notifications and tell you what your _hot_ keys are.
 * binpacking / will help reshard your cluster in an optimal way based on your usage.
 This will consume the output of the analyze-keyspace command

 Interested?
 Go read the [docs](https://machinezone.github.io/rcc/)